-The second most important you can and you have to do here is to try some great Italian dishes.
-And please, do not order your 99th plate of lasagna!
-Let your curiosity lead you.
-Be brave!
+The second most important you can do and you have to do here is to try some great Italian dishes.
+We’ve got a list of amazing restaurants in Positano you should try too!

 And please, please, please don’t feel bad to ask the waiters if you’re not sure about something!
 In Italy, if one thing is kept always on top, that’s Hospitality.
 This has just one reason: Italians love great food and drinks.
 And let’s admit, their food and drinks are absolutely unique and amazing!

 Want to discover more about the Italian culinary world?
 Make sure you subscribe to my newsletters and the article will arrive straight in your mailbox!

 3. Spend the day on the beach

 In my opinion, there’s nothing more perfect to do on a sunny day, than to spend your time on the beaches in Positano.
 Hands down hikers and mountain lovers!
 We are in Positano now AND we will get to the hiking as well!